 Panel Saw Systems

 One of the drawbacks to such a system is that mounting the base of the circular saw onto the flange base can be a bit tedious to get it aligned properly to prevent binding when cutting.
-Additionally, once you have the saw mounted to the flange base, you'll likely want to leave it mounted for future use, which means that you won't be able to use the circular saw without the panel kit.
+Once you have the saw mounted to the flange base, you'll likely want to leave it mounted for future use.
+This means that you won't be able to use the circular saw without the panel kit.

 Homemade Panel Saws

-An "homemade" option to a dedicated panel saw kit might be to simply use a high-quality extendable metal straight edge as a guide for your circular saw.
-These straight edges are typically available in four foot sections, but come with an insert that allows you to connect two (or potentially, more) sections end-to-end for cutting standard sheets of plywood along the longer eight foot axis.
+A "homemade" option to a dedicated panel saw kit might be to simply use a high-quality extendable metal straight edge as a guide for your circular saw.
+These straight edges are typically available in four-foot sections but come with an insert that allows you to connect two sections end-to-end.

 One of the potential drawbacks of using a straight edge instead of a dedicated panel cutting system is that if you're not extremely careful, the blade's cutting motion can cause the base of the circular saw to stray away from the straight edge, causing an inaccurate cut.
-However, with a little bit of practice, I've found this setup to be just as accurate as cutting sheet goods with a table saw.
+With a little bit of practice, we've found this setup to be just as accurate as cutting sheet goods with a table saw.